Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/Usage/nodejs.md

   host: process.env.DB2_HOST,
   user: process.env.DB2_USER,
   password: process.env.DB2_PASS,
-  ignoreUnauthorized: true //Only if Mapepire runs with a self-signed certificate }
+  rejectUnauthorized: true //Only if Mapepire runs with a self-signed certificate
+  // prior to https://github.com/Mapepire-IBMi/mapepire-js/pull/29 ignoreUnauthorized was used instead of rejectUnauthorized }
 ```